- Harvard University Parking

 The University Disability Coordinator and Parking Services jointly manage all parking policy and parking requests based on disability.
-Law students with specific needs should contact Lakshmi Clark-McClendon in the Dean of Student Office at 617-496-2437 or lclark@law.
+Law students with specific needs should contact Lakshmi Clark in the Dean of Students Office at 617-496-2437 or lclark@law.
 Students who require accessible parking as a reasonable accommodation will not be required to pay more than the yearly student rate for comparable parking types (taking into account hours of access and the nature of the parking facility), regardless of whether such students are assigned to a lot or garage generally reserved for faculty or staff.

 Harvard Square Parking Garage, 65 JFK Street, 617-354-4168